kylezgq/kylezgq.github.io/index.md

 [Dark](https://b2a3e8.github.io/jekyll-theme-console-demo-dark/)
 [Hacker](https://b2a3e8.github.io/jekyll-theme-console-demo-hacker/)

-I'm a curious kid obsessed with technology and startups.
+I am a curious kid obsessed with technology and startups.
+With a background in traditional business major, I previously worked in management consulting and venture capital, and I love to learn about how businesses are created and aim to share those learnings here.